mienaikoe/ziyu/Chapters/Chapter4.md

   "Yansha!
 Approaching Yansha!"
 The conductor barreled in and blurted into the car.
 I pulled over both of my eyelids and rejoined reality.
   "Yansha!
 Approaching Yan-," He repeated to the next car as the door closed behind him. *Yansha?
-I must have missed a few stops.* I sat more upright and glanced at the older man in the next seat, sleeping with his leg on the seat across.
-The scene through the screen was dark, but I could make out some trees amongst the hills and houses in the distance.
+I must have missed a few stops.* I sat upright and glanced at the older man in the next seat, sleeping with his leg on the seat across.
+He looked as sound as a rock.
+I turned to the outside, facing a screen that blasted an earthen air from a dark, infrared landscape.
+I could make out some trees amongst the semi-arid hills and houses ambling in the distance. *All of this place.
+The trees, the animals, the people.
+Everywhere I've ever been could freeze over in a dim light because of some change in the white dot on the horizon.* I shuddered thinking about what Palinan might feel like if that happened.
+  The train slowed to a stop and opened its doors, but again only a few people boarded.
+The roll had not sustained me, and I was really craving a real meal. *Perhaps I ought to treat myself to something nice in the capital before I get banished to the wilderness...
+Nah...
+I don't have time for that.*
+  I took out the letter to review it and think about how I might deliver it.
+The letter was marred with creases from all the travel, but luckily the fibers and the ink held up.
+I saw the dots and the circle again, but now I could make out the sentences.
+    "Dr. Melna Coryun, I'm following up on our conversations about colder temperatures in Heiko and other western sectors.
+After 20 Tova of observation of Ara, we have measured no measured reduction in stellar activity."
+    *Didn't they just say...*
+    "However, we did detect a decrease in incident light.
+This is likely caused by some sort of obstruction shading Ara.
+It is difficult to estimate size, but the shading seems to be uniform, so it is covering the entire span of view we have with Ara."
+    *Like a really big asteroid or something?*
+    "It is unlikely to be from natural causes.
+Object is slowly growing more opaque."
+    "What?!"
+I said out loud and then glanced over at the old man to make sure he was still sleeping - he was.
+I could feel my skin expelling water and getting cold in anxiety.
+My inner mind closed my eyes and rode the wave back down. *The Senate will dismiss me as a crazy Kaln with a fantasy if I interrupt them for something this outlandish.
+But I have to carry this message somehow.*
+    I kept reading until the end.
+    "If left alone, we calculate that this phenomenon will begin an ice age within the habitable belt in 50-60 days.
+We advise immediate action to either clear the obstruction or begin migration to Ara.
+There's no guarantee that Ara will remain lit."

+  *Should I make a big entrance and announce it?
+Mel would be angry, but she would let me speak as long as I needed to.
+Maybe I should be a bit more subtle so that I'm not actually interrupting.
+But then I would still have to interrupt Mel.
+Maybe I'll sneak in and then interrupt everyone at the right time.*

   <!--
     Wakes up: